Always and Forever (Heatwave song)

 "Always and Forever" is an R&B song written by Rod Temperton and produced by Barry Blue.
 It was first recorded by the British-based multinational funk-disco band Heatwave in 1976.
-Released as a single on December 3, 1977, the song is included on Heatwave's debut album Too Hot to Handle (1976) and has been covered by numerous artists, becoming something of a standard.
+Released as a single on 3 December 1977, the song is included on Heatwave's debut album Too Hot to Handle (1976) and has been covered by numerous artists, becoming something of a standard.

 The song reached number 18 on the US Billboard Hot 100 in March 1978 after peaking at number two on the US Billboard R&B chart, the band's highest showing on that tally.
-The single was certified platinum by the RIAA on September 6, 2001.
+The single was certified platinum by the RIAA on 6 September 2001.
 In the UK, the songs "Too Hot to Handle" and "The Groove Line" were released before a double A-sided "Always and Forever" / "Mind Blowing Decisions" was issued in November 1978.
 This became the band's second top-10 hit on the UK Singles Chart when it spent two weeks at number nine in December.

 Heatwave version

-After the international success of Heatwave's disco single "Boogie Nights", "Always and Forever" was chosen as the U.S. follow-up single in late 1977.
-A ballad featuring lead vocals by Johnnie Wilder, Jr., "Always and Forever" stood out among the band's predominantly disco repertoire and became a successful U.S. hit song in early 1978.
+After the international success of Heatwave's disco single "Boogie Nights", "Always and Forever" was chosen as the US follow-up single in late 1977.
+A ballad featuring lead vocals by Johnnie Wilder, Jr., "Always and Forever" stood out among the band's predominantly disco repertoire and became a successful US hit song in early 1978.

 In the late 1970s through to the 1980s, it was a popular "slow dance" song at high school proms, weddings, particularly in inner-city areas with a high minority population.
 The song was also played during the slow dance scene in the movie House Party.